MAP

 Drepung

-Today we will visit the Potala Palace, where His Holiness the Dalai Lama lived for many of his lives along with many other monks.
+Day to visit the palace Potala, where His Holiness the Dalai Lama lived in many of his lives along with many other monks.
 There are numerous temples and sacred stupas of great masters to visit.
-We will also visit the important monastic universities of Sera, where, in addition to their temples, we will be able to watch a debate between the monks, and Drepung.
+We will also visit the important monastic universities Sera, where, in addition to their temples, we can watch a debate between the monks, and Drepung.
 Together they constitute two of the largest centers of Buddhist studies in Tibet.

 Flight